UlHaqAr/java/README.md

 If the height is h , then number of elements the tree will have is 2^(h+1) - 1 .
 If we combine these two, suppose u have n1 elements.
 You want to put all of them as leaf nodes and construct a tree.
 Then the tree will have total nodes = 2^(logn+1) - 1 .
 Log is on base 2

+* PrintNumsUsingRecursion.java : basic program to show how you can print numbers using recursion instead of 'for' loop.
+Also has method for factorial.